RenzoDD/digi-wallet/docs/create.md

 # Create Wallet

-To create a wallet you must use the `createwallet` command, with the `-name`, `-password`, `-entropy` arguments.
-By default it will generate segwit addresses in the livenet network.
+To create a wallet you must use the `create` command, with the `-name`, `-password`, `-entropy` arguments.
+By default it will generate a segwit wallet in the livenet network.

 ## Arguments